KhaireyaAlhayki/NE352_project/README.md

 * Prints how many clients are connected.

 b. handle_client
-- What it does: Handles communication with one client.
+- What it does: Handles communication with each (one) client.
 - How it works:
 * Receives the client’s request.
 * Passes the request to the process_request function to figure out what the client needs.